gilbert227/protein/results/README.md

 In all string folders is a comparing algorithm png.
 This histogram puts all algorithms in the same graph so the user can easily compare the algorithms.

 ### Greedy
 In all greedy folders, one can find histograms that compare the care factors, depending on the dimensions used.
-This can be found in a file named care_hist_2D (or 3D).
+This can be found in a file named care_hist_2D_10000it_00-05.png (or 3D).
+This means that 10000 paths are made for every specified care factor.
+The last part specifies the range of the care factor.

 ### Chunky Path
 In the chunky path folders are some extra care histograms and chunk size tests.
+Except for the chunk size, the care histograms are the same as greedy.
+The chunk size in the care histogram can be found in the name by n=chunk_size.

+The chunk size tests are for comparing different chunk sizes.

 ### Forward Search
 In the forward search folders are some tests for the depth, where it will be tested which depth would provide the best result.
-The files are called depth_test_min5_3_4_5_2D (or 3D).
+The files are called depth_test_min5_3_4_5_2D.png (or 3D).
 This means that every depth is tested for 5 minutes and the a depth range of 3,4 and 5 is used.